Littled2/headless-cms/README.md

 ```

 ### Importing Scripts
-For JavaScript scripts, there is also the option of storing the, in the **/scripts** directory.
+For JavaScript scripts, they should be stored in the **/scripts** directory.

 ## Custom Error Pages
-If you wish for your website to have custom error pages, then create a file with the name: **{HTTP Error Code}.html** in the **/errors** directory.
+If you wish for your website to have custom error pages, then create a file to handle that error code at **/errors/{HTTP Error Code}/page.html**.

-For example, a custom 404 page would be created at: **/errors/404.html**
+For example, a custom 404 page would be created at: **/errors/404/page.html**.
+If wanted, you could use a **template.php** file.

 These pages are inserted into the **index.php** file in the same way as any other page.